Social Media Marketing is No Longer the Wildcard of the Marketing World

 To overcome this challenge, the marketing team can focus on creating different content with direct links to the website.
-Try to pair the post with similar and useful content on the website and try concentrating on subpages and company images that can enhance the position of your website as a brand with a resourceful use.
+Try to pair the post with similar and useful content on the website and try concentrating on subpages and company images that can enhance the position of your website as a brand with resourceful use.
 This should somehow increase traffic that the other marketing efforts can follow up on.

 Low customer retention

 While traditional marketing sees a sale as the finished product, social media ensures that you hear from customers after they buy, the chance to provide support for a customer using the product, communicating with the customer, and ultimately engaging and developing the customer in a relationship.
-This good social relationship with your customers can translate to better perception of your brand, and you will see more customers sharing with others and posting better comments.
+This good social relationship with your customers can translate to a better perception of your brand, and you will see more customers sharing with others and posting better comments.

 Low positive brand reputation

 If your brand is getting a poor reputation, often it might not be the product’s fault, but rather with faulty customer service.
 Always use social media to respond to all customer questions, complaints, and inquiries almost immediately that they are posted or commented on.
 The timely response alone will improve your customer service and brand reputation greatly.

 Be Aware of Low Brand Awareness in the Marketing World

 This might be because your marketing efforts are targeting a too broad audience.
 Social media marketing strategy has the ability to fine-tune a marketing effort by targeting a specific niche market based on age, gender, and even location, depending on the product you’re selling.
 You can create relevant social media content, relevant hashtags, or study up on industry influencers how your product stacks up with the competition.